Part 3: Calibration & Imaging of 3C345

 ← back to top

-As we have a heterogeneous array, the optimal weights when imaging should take into account the sensitivities of the baselines i.e. more sensitive baselines = higher weights.
-Calibration can do this, but the best way is to look at the noise on each baseline to estimate the sensitivity.
-More sensitive baselines will have less noise.
+Since we have a heterogeneous array, the optimal weights when imaging should consider the sensitivities of the baselines; that is, more sensitive baselines receive higher weights.
+Calibration can facilitate this process, but the best approach is to examine the noise on each baseline to estimate the sensitivity.
+More sensitive baselines will exhibit less noise.

-• We want to look at the weights assigned so input the parameters into plotms which will plot the weight vs uv wave for all baselines to Onsala.
-This should create a plot like below (which is colored by baseline).
+• We want to examine the weights assigned, so input the parameters into plotms, which will plot the weight versus the uv wave for all baselines to Onsala.
+This should create a plot similar to the one below (colored by baseline).

-As you can see, the highest weight is given to the baselines with the largest telescope (i.e. Effelsberg).
-This means that these baselines will be expressed more when imaging resulting in optimal sensitivity.
+As you can see, the highest weight is given to the baselines with the largest telescope (i.e., Effelsberg).
+This means that these baselines will be emphasised more in imaging, resulting in optimal sensitivity.

 6B.
 Experimenting with weighting